-Consultant Ophthalmologist Colin Vize of Hull and East Yorkshire Hospitals NHS Trust said changing unhealthy lifestyles now can help prevent sight loss as you grow older.
+Consultant Ophthalmologist Colin Vize of Hull University Teaching Hospitals NHS Trust said changing unhealthy lifestyles now can help prevent sight loss as you grow older.

 Mr Vize said smokers and heavy drinkers are more likely to develop age-related macular degeneration, the most common cause of sight loss in the UK.

 And smokers are also more likely to develop cataracts sooner than non-smokers.